-It is very important that both spouses are honest about what they own and what income they have.
-The first step in any negotiations is for each spouse to provide full information - "disclosure" - of their income and assets.
+It is very important that both partners are honest about what they own and what income they have.
+The first step in any negotiations is for each of them to provide full information "disclosure" - of their income and assets.
 In cases that go to court, there is a special form - Form E - for doing this.
 This Form is also useful for couples who have no intention of going to court but who want a convenient template to use for providing disclosure, because it helps to ensure that you cover all the relevant points.

-You can find a useful guide to Form E in the Advice Now guide, "Applying for a financial order without the help of a lawyer": http://www.advicenow.org.uk/guides/how-apply-financial-order-without-help-lawyer/
+You can find a useful guide to Form E in section 15 of the Advice Now guide: How to apply for a financial order without a lawyer | Advicenow and in a short Advice Now film: How to fill in your financial statement (Form E) - film | Advicenow.

 You must provide full information about all assets, even where you might want to make a special argument about why particular assets should not be taken into account or should be kept by you.
-The courts treat failure to give a "full and frank disclosure" of all assets, liabilities and income very seriously.
-If either spouse fails to provide full and frank disclosure, that spouse may be subject to serious penalties and your case may be reopened if it is later discovered that one of you failed to disclose significant facts.
+The courts treat failure to give a "full and frank disclosure" of all assets, liabilities, and income very seriously.
+If either partner fails to provide full and frank disclosure, they may be subject to serious penalties and your case may be reopened if it is later discovered that one of you failed to disclose significant facts.

-Both spouses' contributions to the marriage count, financial or not
+Both partners' contributions to the marriage or civil partnership count, financial or not

-The law generally regards each spouse's contributions to the marriage as being equally important, whether those contributions were earning money and acquiring assets, or raising the children and looking after the home.
-So a spouse who earned all the money (or more of the money) cannot simply say that the other spouse has little or no claim because he or she didn't bring in any (or as much) money or property.
-In most cases, where the spouses' combined assets do not exceed their needs, the requirement to meet needs first means that it is generally not possible for either spouse to keep an asset out of the pot, for example, because they inherited it or were given it, or acquired it before the marriage.
-Even if the family home was inherited, or bought by one spouse before the marriage, that asset will still be taken into account to ensure that both parties' needs are met as far as possible.
+The law generally regards each partner's contributions to the marriage or civil partnership as being equally important, whether those contributions were earning money and acquiring assets, or raising the children and looking after the home.
+A partner who earned all the money (or more of the money) cannot simply say that the other has little or no claim because he or she didn't bring in any (or as much) money or property.
+In most cases, where the partners' combined assets do not exceed their needs, the requirement to meet needs first means that it is generally not possible for either partner to keep an asset out of the pot, for example, because they inherited it or were given it, or acquired it before the marriage or civil partnership.
+Even if the family home was inherited or bought by one partner before the marriage or civil partnership, that asset will still be taken into account to ensure that both parties' needs are met as far as possible.